While we know being around and participating in negativity is not beneficial to us, removing ourselves from it can sometimes be challenging.

-At times, recognising that we’re in a negative state such as complaining or getting frustrated, can be useful because we can use it to identify what we prefer instead.
-On the other hand, if we allow ourselves to remain in a negative state for any prolonged period of time, it can:
+Recognising that we’re in a negative state such as complaining or getting frustrated, can be useful because we can use it to identify what we prefer instead.
+If we allow ourselves to remain in a negative state for any prolonged period, it can:

 - Destroy our creativity.